adrybakov/rad-tools/docs/source/user-guide/rad-dos-plotter.rst

 -ip, --input-path
 -----------------
-Relative or absulute path to the folder with dos files.
+Relative or absolute path to the folder with dos files.

 .. code-block:: text